ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/generics-design.md

 ```

 A type variable can be introduced using a TypeVar definition.
 New type variables
-can be introduced only in global scope and can used across any number of generic
+can be introduced only in global scope and can be used across any number of generic
 class/function definitions.

 The first parameter to TypeVar can be used to provide a more descriptive name
-for the type variable and can potentially be used for more descriptive error
+for the type variable and can potentially be used for better error
 messages from the compiler for example.

 2. **Class Definition with a Type Variable**